sandrine-muller-research/sandrine-muller-research.github.io/index.md

-# Welcome to Health Data Integration and Exploitation team pages
+# Welcome to Health Data Integration and Exploitation group pages

 ## Want to join / would like to collaborate?
 You can reach us at: sandrine.muller [at] univ-grenoble-alpes [dot] fr